ibm-cloud-docs/power-iaas/getting-started-PER.md

 - API - [Create a new cloud connection](/apidocs/power-cloud#pcloud-cloudconnections-post)
 - CLI - [Create a cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection)

-## Various application scenarios
+## Various sample application scenarios
 {: scenarios-per}

 There are various application scenarios that can be possible based on your choice of a PER or a non-PER workspace.
-The table below describes those various application scenarios:
+The table below describes some of the various possible application scenarios:

 | Scenarios | {{site.data.keyword.powerSys_notm}} DL without Transit Gateway| {{site.data.keyword.powerSys_notm}} DL with Transit Gateway |{{site.data.keyword.powerSys_notm}} PER workspace|
 |-----------|-------------------|---------------------|-------------------|